U.N.'s Ban wants Russia to show leniency over Greenpeace protest

 Freelance photographer Denis Sinyakov hugged his wife after his release and Ekaterina Zaspa, the doctor on the Greenpeace icebreaker used in the protest, embraced her husband.

-"I am not guilty, and there is no crime in people organising peaceful protests," Sinyakov, 36, told reporters outside a court in St. Petersburg.
+"I am not guilty, and there is no crime in people organizing peaceful protests," Sinyakov, 36, told reporters outside a court in St. Petersburg.

 In Warsaw, U.N. chief Ban said groups such as Greenpeace had a role in shaping the world, not just governments and business.

-"They (Russia) may have their own domestic rules and regulations but I would hope that they would have some favourable and sympathetic considerations for this case," he told Reuters.
+"They (Russia) may have their own domestic rules and regulations but I would hope that they would have some favorable and sympathetic considerations for this case," he told Reuters.

 At a meeting in Moscow with writers, Putin said protecting the environment was a noble goal but the ends did not justify the means.